lanl/FEHM/docs/program-specification/output.md

 </div>

 ## AVS header output files (filen.type_head)
- The AVS ASCII (formatted) header files are identical for AVS and AVS Express output (see <a class="reference external" href="FEHM-UM.7-8.htm#80360">See Example of AVS header output file.</a>).
+ The AVS ASCII (formatted) header files are identical for AVS and [AVS Express output](#AVS-header).
 The data types, “mat”, “sca”, “vec” or “con”, are described below.
 The header files contain:
  20 lines of text with information about the FEHM AVS output files.
 The text is followed by a one line AVS UCD file header containing:

 * number of nodes